zkzhangke/FedDEP/README.md

 # FedDEP
 Here are the source files for FedDEP.
 Our implementation is built on FederatedScope [1].

-To run our FedDEP pipeline demo on Cora dataset with 5 clients, please follow these four steps.
+To run our FedDEP pipeline demo on Cora dataset with 5 clients, please follow these six steps.

 1. Please download this project to your directory `path/to/FedDEP/`;